Autodesk Forma | Environmental Impact Analysis for Architects

 Identify a site's yearly solar energy potential and optimal panel placements, and refine design decisions to meet sustainability goals.

-Extend Forma's capabilities by using the Forma API to craft your own personalised analysis extensions.
+Extend Forma's capabilities by using the Forma API to craft your own personalized analysis extensions.

-Use a combination of carbon analysis tools in Forma and Insight for Revit to optimise embodied and operational carbon from concept to detailed architectural design.
+Use a combination of carbon analysis tools in Forma and Insight for Revit to optimize embodied and operational carbon from concept to detailed architectural design.
 Available in the AEC Collection.

 *Compared with purchasing included products separately